palei/tronner/README.md

 ## Events with parameters

-Variables from ladder log can be passed as keyword arguments to your callback function.
+Variables from ladder log can be passed as keyword arguments to the callback function.

     :::python
     @app.event('DEATH_FRAG <killed> <killer>')